HimesGroup/realgar/README.md

 ### Dependencies

 REALGAR was created using RStudio's Shiny.
 To run REALGAR locally, R should be available.
-REALGAR requires the following R packages to be installed: shinythemes, shiny, dplyr, data.table, forestplot, lattice, stringr, RColorBrewer, viridis, DT and Gviz.
+The following packages should be installed: shinythemes, shiny, dplyr, data.table, forestplot, lattice, stringr, RColorBrewer, viridis, DT and Gviz.